 The following summary on the toxicokinetics of cobalt and cobalt compounds was taken from the RoC Background Document for Cobalt Sulphate, published in 2002.
+Information on the references cited in this section (in parenthesis) can be found in the cited summary document.

 Cobalt is absorbed from the gastrointestinal tract, lungs, and skin.
-Normal levels in blood and urine in the general population are 0.2 to $2~\mu g/L$, but concentrations greater than $200~\mu g/L$ have been reported in the urine of workers occupationally exposed to cobalt (IARC 1991, NTP 1998).
+Normal levels in blood and urine in the general population are 0.2 to 2 μ g/L, but concentrations greater than 200 μ g/L have been reported in the urine of workers occupationally exposed to cobalt (IARC 1991, NTP 1998).
 Gastrointestinal tract absorption is highly variable depending on the compound, concentration, and other factors, but is estimated to range from 5% to 45% (Lauwerys and Lison 1994) and may be higher in females than in males (Christensen and Poulsen 1994).
 There is evidence that iron and cobalt share the same transport mechanism in the duodenum (Léonard and Lauwerys 1990).
 The degree of respiratory absorption in humans is unknown but varies with concentration.
 Some studies have shown a good correlation between concentrations in air and concentrations in urine of workers (Christensen and Poulsen 1994).
 Respiratory absorption of cobalt inhaled as cobalt oxide was about 30% (Lauwerys and Lison 1994).
 Scansetti et al. (1994) demonstrated substantial absorption of cobalt through the skin.